 What is Ebola?

-Ebola virus disease is a severe illness that was first discovered in humans in 1976 in South Sudan and the Democratic Republic of the Congo, formerly Zaire.1,2 Since then, a number of outbreaks have occurred in central and western Africa.
+Ebola virus disease is a severe illness that was first discovered in humans in 1976 in South Sudan and the Democratic Republic of Congo, formerly Zaire.1,2 Since then, a number of outbreaks have occurred in central and western Africa.

 Symptoms can occur abruptly and include fever, severe headache, muscle pain, weakness, fatigue, diarrhea, vomiting, stomach pain and bleeding or bruising.3 Without prompt and appropriate treatment as many as 90% of people who become sick with Ebola virus disease die.2 The fatality rate is much lower among those who receive immediate medical treatment including optimal full supportive care including fluids, oxygen and medications to manage symptoms ranging from vomiting to fever.2,4